I’ve always believed that if you put in the work, the results will come. – Michael Jordan

 4. Once your defender moves to deny your penetration, simply pivot in the opposite direction and explode to the basket.

 Once you have faked with a drive, pass, head & shoulder or ball fake, you must immediately attack your defender who at this stage will very likely be out of position and committed towards the direction of your fake.

-In order to get by your defender efficiently it is recommended that you sweep the ball low under their hands in a tight “C” motion before attacking the basket in either a curved or straight line.
-The lower you are able to sweep the ball, the less likely your defender will be able to get their hands to it.
+In order to get by your defender efficiently, it is recommended that you sweep the ball low under their hands in a tight “C” motion before attacking the basket in either a curved or straight line.
+The lower you are able to sweep the ball, the less likely your defender will be able to get their hands on it.

 Once you have Faked, you now have an option of either taking a Cross-Step or Open-Step by your defender.

 The Cross-Step simply involves stepping one foot in front and across the other as you penetrate towards the basket.
 Conversely, the Open-Step involves stepping outwards – opening up your legs – as you penetrate towards the basket.
 No matter which Step you choose to take, you must ensure that you utilize the front leg to protect the very first bounce of the ball on your way towards the basket.